walinejs/waline/docs/src/en/guide/server/databases.md

 ## MySQL

-Using MySQL to store data is also a good choise.
+Using MySQL to store data is also a good choice.
 Besides our own MySQL service, we can also use <https://freedb.tech>, which provides 100M of database support for free, or [PlanetScale](https://planetscale.com) which provides 10GB.

 If you want to use MySQL as storage, you need to import [waline.sql](https://github.com/walinejs/waline/blob/main/assets/waline.sql) first to create table and table structure, then set these environment variables in project.